janwilmake/basedpeople/README.md

 Disclaimer: i'm collaborating with Parallel to explore the potential and share!

-This morning i got to work!
+This morning I got to work!
 Learnings:

 - The task interface from paralel itself gave me just a single appearance even though I specified i wanted an array.
 - [the docs on processors](https://docs.parallel.ai/task-api/core-concepts/choose-a-processor) state you can just get up to 25 datapoints, so we need to be creative if we want complete results